Sundays: Divine Liturgy 10:00 am

 We will have three levels of Sunday School beginnig in the Fall.
 There is a registration form in the bulletin.
 Please return it to Father or the Church Office as soon as possible.

 Today is pick up day for the August Greek Meal to Go.
 If you have not ordered your meal, you may still be able to get one, if there are some left over.
 Please see a Council member to purchase your meals.

 Please Remember the Poor

-The special needs for June are: deodorants and shampoo.
+The special needs for August are: tooth paste and feminine hygiene products.

 Your consistent offering of your Stewardship each month will be an enormous help to get us through this summer slump.
 The easiest and most consistent way to do this is by having your Stewardship given automatically each month.
 Please go to our website (www.holytrinitynh.org); in the upper right hand corner (of each page!) you will find the link to make your monthly contribution.
 You can also use this link for other contributions to the parish, such as candles and trays, especially if you prefer not to handle cash.
 Thank you for your generosity and making sure we are able to serve you throughout the whole year to the glory of God!